ali-johnston/ebird_sdms_DD_paper/README.md

 Takes the output from a fit_model_enc run and predicts to a given dataset

 `fit_model_occu`
-Runs a single occupancy model, taking as as parameters instructions about how to subsample the data and whether to fit covariates
+Runs a single occupancy model, taking as parameters instructions about how to subsample the data and whether to fit covariates

 `validate`
 Takes the output from a fit_model_enc run, predicts to a new dataset, then calculates performance metrics.